Sailboat Charter Vacation

 chartered in Greece, of course.
 Not even a honeymoon vacation aboard a sailing yacht chartered in

 Turkey.
-These are white-collar crimes, and white-collar crimes are endemic worldwide.
+These are white-collar crimes, and white-collar crimes are regrettably endemic worldwide.
 So, would you

 like to charter a sailing yacht to cruise the Mediterranean from Rhodes?
 Or from Simi?
 Which has